Caterina Angela Pierozzi: Life and career

 It is also known that a small picture on vellum by Pierozzi hung in the Medici Grand Ducal Villa Poggio Imperiale, as an inventory of 1692 lists a miniature on cartapecora as adorning the wall of a small room just outside the ground floor apartment of Vittoria delle Rovere.
 The miniature depicts a portrait of a woman, who holds a small image of the Annunciation in her right hand, covered with crystal and adorned with a floral frame.
 Other than the portrait, this artwork must have been very close in nature to the Annunciation miniature.
 In the inventory, Pierozzi 'is identified by both an inscription on the back of the image and her relationship to her husband Michele Corsi disegnatore, who received payments from the Grand Duchess on several occasions for designs for various miniatures and embroidery, including one of an Annunciation with a garland of flowers.

 The final certainty we have for Pierozzi's life is that she was elected to the Academia del Disegno in 1684.
-This is a remarkable and highly important piece of information, since the only other female painter to be elected to the Academy over the course of the entire 17th century was Artemisia Gentileschi, in 1616.
+This is an important piece of information, since the only other female painter to be elected to the Academy over the course of the entire 17th century was Artemisia Gentileschi, in 1616.
 In fact, Gentileschi and Pierozzi were respectively the first and second female painters to be elected to the Academy ever.
 Critically, this might indicate Pierozzi's acceptance and status as an artist amongst her male contemporaries.